Another GOP senator breaks from Trump to defend Ukraine whistleblower

 Another Republican senator is speaking out in defense of the intelligence community whistleblower at the center of President Donald Trump's rage this week.

-"Whistleblowers should be protected," Sen. Joni Ernst told a constituent at a town hall in Templeton, Iowa on Thursday.
+"Whistleblowers should be protected," Sen. Joni Ernst of Iowa told a constituent at a town hall in Templeton, Iowa, on Thursday.
 "I stand with Chuck Grassley on this.
 We have laws in place."

-Trump has repeatedly criticized the whistleblower whose complaint lead to Democrats launching an impeachment inquiry into the president.
+Trump has repeatedly criticized the whistleblower whose complaint lead to Democrats launching an impeachment inquiry.
 The whistleblower revealed the existence of a phone call between Trump and the Ukrainian president where Trump pushed him to investigate former Vice President Joe Biden, his political rival.

 She was pressed on the topic at the town hall on Thursday by a voter named Amy Haskins, who said, "Where is the line?"